-- 1. The Guild shall designate a committee of its own choosing to take up with the Employer or the Employer's authorized representative any matter arising from the application of this agreement or affecting the relations of the employees and the Employer. - 2.
-The Union agrees to attempt to resolve a dispute before filing a grievance through a call to a Human Resources Department representative and discussing the dispute. - 3.
-The Employer's authorized representative shall meet with the grievance committee within five (5) days after request for such meeting.
+1. The Guild shall designate a committee of its own choosing to take up with the Employer or the Employer's authorized representative any matter arising from the application of this agreement or affecting the relations of the employees and the Employer.

+2. The Union agrees to attempt to resolve a dispute before filing a grievance through a call to a Human Resources Department representative and discussing the dispute.

+3. The Employer or the Employer's authorized representative shall meet with the grievance committee within five (5) days after request for such meeting.